Case Keenum: 2010 season

-Keenum was in a position to challenge more than one major NCAA division one passing record at the start of the 2010 season, including career passing yards and touchdowns.
-But after throwing for a total of 636 passing yards and three touchdowns in three games, Keenum tore his ACL during the Cougars' third game of the season against UCLA.
+Keenum was in a position to challenge more than one major NCAA division passing record at the start of the 2010 season, including career passing yards and touchdowns.
+However, after throwing for a total of 636 passing yards and three touchdowns in three games, Keenum tore his ACL during the Cougars' third game of the season against UCLA.
 The injury ended Keenum's season, and Houston finished 5–7.
 Keenum earned his bachelor's degree in business administration from the University of Houston Bauer College of Business in December 2010.

 2011 season

 On January 14, 2011, the NCAA granted Keenum a sixth year of eligibility.
 Prior to the 2011 season, he was named the 2011 Conference USA Preseason Offensive Player of the Year for the third year in a row.
-On October 27, 2011, Keenum set the all-time NCAA Division I passing touchdowns record by throwing for nine touchdowns against Rice.
+On October 27, Keenum set the all-time NCAA Division I passing touchdowns record by throwing for nine touchdowns against Rice.
 Keenum also enrolled in the University of Houston College of Liberal Arts and Social Sciences studying for a master's degree in sports and fitness administration.

 Keenum surpassed Timmy Chang's record for most career passing yards in NCAA history on November 5, 2011.
-Weeks later on November 19, 2011, Keenum set the record for career completions in a 37–7 win over SMU.
+Two weeks later, Keenum set the record for career completions in a 37–7 win over SMU.
 The Cougars had a record of 12–0 coming into the Conference USA Championship, but were defeated by Southern Miss 49–28.
-Keenum completed 41 of 67 pass attempts for 373 yards through the air, two touchdown passes, and two interceptions.
+He completed 41 of 67 pass attempts for 373 yards through the air, two touchdown passes, and two interceptions.
 After the loss, Houston played Penn State in the TicketCity Bowl, where they won 30–14.
-Keenum passed for 532 yards, and threw three touchdown passes.
-In the 2011 season, he finished in 7th place in the Heisman Trophy voting.
+Keenum passed for 532 yards and three touchdowns.
+In the 2011 season, he finished in seventh place in the Heisman Trophy voting.
 For the second time, he was named as the Conference USA Most Valuable Player and won the Sammy Baugh Trophy.